Chris Brown: 2016–2017: Heartbreak on a Full Moon

 On August 4, 2017, he released the album's fourth single, the trap song "Pills & Automobiles", featuring fellow American rappers Yo Gotti, A Boogie wit da Hoodie, and Kodak Black, while shortly after he released the fifth single, "Questions".
 On October 25, 2017, Brown organized with Tidal a free pop-up concert in New York City to perform the singles on the album and promote it.

 Heartbreak on a Full Moon was eventually released as a double-disc album on October 31, 2017, via digital retailers and onto CD, three days later by RCA Records.
 He explained the concept for the album in August 2017 during an interview for Complex, saying: "I thought Heartbreak on a Full Moon was a depiction of what my soul wanted to say.
 It's funny because we're doing a double album.
 I've done so many records, but all of the records, to me, are personal favorites and I feel like it gets what I want to say across".
 Cultural critic and media personality Joe Budden defined Heartbreak on a Full Moon as his best album.
 Despite being counted for only three days of sales, Heartbreak on a Full Moon debuted at number three on the US Billboard 200, becoming Brown's ninth consecutive top 10 album on the chart.
-One week after its release Heartbreak on a Full Moon was certified gold by the Recording Industry Association of America for combined sales and album-equivalent units of over 500,000 units in the US, and Brown became the first R&B male artist that went gold in a week since Usher's Confessions in 2004.
-In 2019 the album has been certified double platinum by the Recording Industry Association of America.
+One week after its release the album was certified gold by the Recording Industry Association of America for combined sales and album-equivalent units of over 500,000 units in the US, and Brown became the first R&B male artist that went gold in a week since Jamie Foxx's Unpredictable in 2005.
+It has since been certified double Platinum.
+Heartbreak on a Full Moon is recognized for pioneering longer albums in the music streaming era, influencing urban artists such as Drake, Kanye West, and SZA to release albums featuring more than 20 tracks.
 On December 13, 2017, he released a 12-track surprise deluxe edition of the album, titled Cuffing Season – 12 Days of Christmas.
 Brown eventually embarked on his US "Heartbreak on a Full Moon Tour" in June 2018 to further promote the album.
 The opening acts for the tour were 6lack, H.E.R., Rich the Kid, and Jacquees.